adev3141/shell-buddy/README.md

 # ShellBuddy

 ShellBuddy is your command-line companion for quick and easy access to Git commands and more.
-It translates plain language questions into precise shell commands, streamlining your workflow and boosting your productivity..
+It translates plain language questions into precise shell commands, streamlining your workflow and boosting your productivity...

 ## Installation